italosmoraes/outlandish.test/README.md

 Output data
 -----------

+() Your program must calculate the daily cumulative scores for each athlete across all their events for each day of the competition,
+() and output a daily league table showing their names and scores, in descending order of score.
+() Each daily
-Your program must calculate the daily cumulative scores for each athlete across all their events for each day of the competition, and output a daily league table showing their names and scores, in descending order of score.
-Each daily summary should show the total cumulative score-to-date for each athlete (you may omit athletes whose cumulative score is zero).
-You may assume that there will not be any athlete with the same cumulative score.
-Names must start in the first column of the output and be capitalised, and scores must be separated from names by the appropriate number of space characters to enable them to be right-justified with the rightmost digit of the score in the 20th column (see Sample input, below).
+summary should show the total cumulative score-to-date for each athlete () (you may omit athletes whose cumulative score is zero).
+() You may assume that there will not be any athlete with the same cumulative score. (?) why does this matter?

+() Names must start in the
+first column of the output and be capitalised,
+() and scores must be separated from names by the appropriate number of space characters to enable them to be right-justified with the rightmost digit of the score in the 20th column (see Sample input, below).

-Daily tables must have a header containing the date, and each day must be separated from the previous day with a blank line.
-There should be no blank line at the end.
-For valid input data, there should be no other output.
+() Daily tables must have a header containing the date, () and each day must be separated from the previous day with a blank line.
+() There should be no blank line at the end.
+() For valid input data, there should be no other output.